Ballard, Seattle: Modern history

 Downtown Ballard is also home to the Majestic Bay Theater, which was the oldest operating movie theater on the West Coast prior to its closure in 1997.
 In 1998, it was renovated and transformed from a bargain single-screen theater to a well-appointed triplex.
+Downtown Ballard also boasts a variety of restaurants and local shops.
 The Deep Sea Fishermen's Union, which represents commercial fishermen, is based in Ballard.

+The Ballard Brewery District features about a dozen breweries, mainly of beer, and is a popular tourist attraction.

 Ballard Historical Society

 The Ballard Historical Society is a volunteer-run non-profit historical society located in the Ballard neighborhood.
 The organization does not have any traditional exhibition space, but maintains a community presence through its self-guided historical tours, historical markers, lectures, community events, and collections.
 The Ballard Historical Society's collections include memorabilia, historical archives, photographs, and other objects relating to Ballard History.
 The society has made its photo archives available online.
 The organization has 501(c)(3) tax-exempt status.

 Formed in 1988 with encouragement from the Ballard Centennial Committee in celebration of the Washington state centennial in 1989, the organization's establishment coincided with the publication of Passport to Ballard, a collection of essays on the neighborhood's history from pre-European settlement up through the 1980s.
 In April 2007, the Ballard Historical Society unveiled its Historic Markers, which can be seen on buildings in the Ballard Avenue Historic District.

 The organization also co-produced, along with the Nordic Heritage Museum and Swedish-Finn Historical Society, Voices of Ballard: Immigrant Stories from the Vanishing Generation (2001), a book collecting oral histories from long-time Ballard residents who have made the neighborhood home since before the 1960s.
 The Ballard Walking Tour, a self-guided tour created by the organization, highlights 20 different historic sites on and around Ballard Avenue.
 The most recent illustrated Tour Brochure was released in February 2009.

 Every three years the Ballard Historical Society organizes the Ballard Classic Homes Tour and features a different set of vintage homes in Ballard during each parade of houses.